-Considering these figures exclude the costs of work being done in the development and social sector, calculating how hard civil society and non-profit organizations are being hit and will suffer over the coming year is a great enigma.
+Considering that these figures exclude the costs of work being done in the development and social sector, calculating how hard civil society and non-profit organizations are being hit and will suffer over the coming year is a great enigma.

 A recent survey on over 500 charity organizations from the UK Institute of Fundraising, in partnership with the Charity Finance Group and National Council for Voluntary Organisations, reveals that 84% of charities think their organization has a role to play in responding to the coronavirus outbreak, but is lacking government funding.
 52% of them have reduced their levels of service, with a further 12% intending to do so in the future.
-Furthermore, 91% of the surveyed charities is already experiencing or expecting a disruption in cashflow, with a projected loss of 48% in voluntary income and a likely decrease of about a third (31%) in the overall revenue.
+Furthermore, 91% of the surveyed charities are already experiencing or expecting a disruption in cashflow, with a projected loss of 48% in voluntary income and a likely decrease of about a third (31%) in the overall revenue.
 The situation appears very similar in other countries, such as Ireland or Italy, and even in the birthplace of philanthropy, Switzerland.

-Although public funding to international solidarity seems to remain stable in the country, the necessity of cancelling the biggest fundraising events targeting the general public, coupled with the increase in expenses due to shifts in activities and hindered logistics, will certainly affect future budgets.
+Although public funding for international solidarity seems to remain stable in the country, the necessity of cancelling the biggest fundraising events targeting the general public, coupled with the increase in expenses due to shifts in activities and hindered logistics, will certainly affect future budgets.

 Is it really all that grim or are there solutions and hopes civil society can hold on to?

 According to Mr. Simon O’Connell, the Executive Director of Mercy Corps Europe, who is certainly not oblivious of the challenges discussed above, innovation, creativity and cross-sector collaboration might be key.
-Among the most interesting alternatives he proposes in his article for the World Economic Forum, he suggests setting up a COVID-19 response investment vehicle or/and developing a tailored Risk Framework Mechanism.
+Among the most interesting alternatives mentioned in his article for the World Economic Forum, he suggests setting up a COVID-19 response investment vehicle or/and developing a tailored Risk Framework Mechanism.
 As he highlights, there is a dire need for a new financing model enabling a greater risk-sharing approach, where the burden of financial risk is shouldered by both NGOs and their donors.

 Looking at the private sector, where a 1-3% theft and destruction losses is planned for and processes and procedures are crafted with the purpose of staying within a pre-determined acceptable threshold, donors and NGOs could re-think the actual tolerance limits and better adapt to the conditions in which many NGOs work, such as conducting life-saving operations in the most insecure and high-risk environments in the world.

 Philanthropists are uniquely positioned to use their financial freedom to fund “iteration of hypothesis” to what might seem remote or impossible to treat societal problems.
-They can dare and patiently challenge reality, because they are not subject to “pressure for immediate results”, which might be the case for other types of public and private investors, either unwilling or unable to act.
+They can patiently challenge reality, because they are not subject to “pressure for immediate results”, which might be the case for other types of public and private investors, either unwilling or unable to act.

-Life with and beyond Covid-19 has governments and multilateral actors completely absorbed by present challenges, such as providing loans and non-refundable funding to keep people alive and stimulate the economy, while most business are preoccupied about their own survival.
+Life with and beyond Covid-19 has governments and multilateral actors completely absorbed by challenges such as providing loans and non-refundable funding to keep people alive and stimulate the economy, while most business are preoccupied about their own survival.
 The opportunity for philanthropy is now tremendous and tremendously necessary.
 Catalytic social investments by philanthropists, today, have an unprecedented chance to play a crucial role in building on under-appreciated models.
-Many nowadays challenging issues have the potential to become critical and calamitous at any given time.
+Many challenging issues have the potential to become critical and calamitous at any given time.